Azure/azureml-examples/sdk/python/foundation-models/system/docs/component_docs/image_finetune/transformers_finetune_component.md

 13. _number_of_epochs_ (int, optional)

     Number of epochs to run for finetune.

-The default value is 15.
+    If left empty, will be chosen automatically based on the task type and model selected.

 14. _max_steps_ (int, optional)

     If set to a positive number, it's the total number of training steps to perform.
-It overrides `epochs`.
+It overrides `number_of_epochs`.
 In case of using a finite iterable dataset the training may stop before reaching the set number of steps when all data is exhausted.

-The default value is -1.
+    If left empty, will be chosen automatically based on the task type and model selected.

 15. _training_batch_size_ (int, optional)

     Batch size used for training.

-The default value is 4.
+    If left empty, will be chosen automatically based on the task type and model selected.

 16. _validation_batch_size_ (int, optional)

     Batch size used for validation.

-The default value is 4.
+    If left empty, will be chosen automatically based on the task type and model selected.

 17. _auto_find_batch_size_ (bool, optional)